elvinaqa/Virtual-Assistant-Python/README.md

 ## Getting Started

-To use the template copy the contents of [README-template.md](https://github.com/ascott1/readme-template/blob/master/README-template.md), save it as `README.md` in the root of your project, and use your text editor to edit the document as necessary.

 You can also easily copy the file from your terminal using `curl`.
 From the root of your project directory, run the following command: